Kyle Tucker Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in MLB.

-- The Rays' 3.70 team ERA ranks first among all league pitching staffs.
+- The Rays' 3.69 team ERA ranks first among all MLB pitching staffs.

-- The Rays surrender the third-fewest home runs in baseball (108 total, one per game).
+- The Rays allow the third-fewest home runs in baseball (109 total, one per game).

-- The lefty's most recent time out came on Saturday against the Baltimore Orioles, when he went four innings, surrendering five earned runs while giving up five hits.
+- In his last outing on Sunday against the Baltimore Orioles, the righty tossed five innings, giving up three earned runs while surrendering five hits.

+- The 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings in 15 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.